 UC San Diego's main campus is located near the Pacific Ocean on approximately 1,200 acres of coastal woodland in La Jolla, California.
 The campus sits on the ancestral homelands of the Kumeyaay Nation.
 Kumeyaay people continue to have an important and thriving presence in the region.
-UC San Diego's rich academic portfolio includes six undergraduate colleges, five academic divisions and five graduate and professional schools.
+UC San Diego's rich academic portfolio includes seven undergraduate colleges, six academic divisions and six graduate and professional schools.

 UC San Diego is making waves in the rankings.
 Globally and nationally, our campus is recognized for improving social mobility, offering a high-quality education at an affordable price, producing powerful research, advancing health care and more.